 Please note: Not all holiday or travel services offered and sold by us will be protected by the ATOL scheme *The air inclusive holidays and flights we arrange are ATOL protected providing they are made available in the UK.
 For further information, visit the ATOL website at www.atol.org.uk

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Camps International Limited, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Camps International Group Limited, and in the event of their insolvency, protection is provided for the following:

-1 and 2 provides for a refund in the event you have not yet travelled.
-1 provides for repatriation.
-Please note that bookings made outside the UK and Republic of Ireland are only protected by ABTOT when purchased directly with Camps International Group Limited.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with Camps International Group Limited.